Morning, Thursday, 14th March 2019

 Following the closed consultation on Environmental Principles and Governance post-Brexit, and with an Environment Bill expected in due course, attendees will also assess the role of UK agriculture in protecting the environment, security of food supply and what more can be done to support productivity in the sector.

-Further sessions look at possible new approaches to regulating farming with the Review of Farm Inspection and Regulation expected to report by the end of the year.
+Further sessions look at possible new approaches to regulating farming with the recently published Review of Farm Inspection and Regulation.

 Discussion will also include the future of agricultural research and innovation, and international relationships and collaboration.